bkleinen/bkleinen.github.io/ws2016/info1/labs/exercise-11.md

 *   The names and roles of any collaborators in any parts of the exercise.
 *   A record of how long you needed for this lab and what you learned.

-I have been asked to skip the report for those last two exercises to spare you the time; I've decided against it:

-* reflecting about what you did and learned is an important part of the learning process.
-It's not just about getting the code to run!

 * ***But:*** The lab report can be rather short.
 Is is mainly for yourself, to reflect and track your learning process.
 You don't have to note down every single step.
 Just take a couple of minutes to reflect on your learnings, and things you struggled with.
 And your co-workers :)

 * * *